14

 2-3 vanilla beans

-And the the instructions:
+And the instructions:

 First, I put the chick pea liquid and cream of tartar in my mixing bowl, and set it to whip for a good 10-15 minutes.